Low unemployment or low inflation? The Fed’s dual mandate, explained, and why officials could soon face an impossible choice

 “The Fed is structured to be independent, but its charter comes from Congress, and its mandate comes from Congress,” Sims says.
 “The Fed has a difficult balancing act to play in the sense that it has to be held accountable but independent.”

-When the Humphrey-Hawkins Act was initially passed, maximum employment was defined as a jobless rate below 3 percent for people 20 years or older.
+When the Humphrey-Hawkins Act was initially passed, lawmakers defined maximum employment as a jobless rate below 3 percent for people 20 years or older.
 The level at which prices are stable was generally regarded as an inflation rate of 3 percent or less.
 Today, however, the Fed’s ideas about both of those thresholds have changed over time, amid ongoing research and changes in the labor market.

 The Fed specifically adopted a 2 percent inflation target in 2012 following the global financial crisis, basing it on year-over-year changes in the personal consumption expenditures (PCE) price index, rather than the consumer price index (CPI), though it keeps both measures in mind.